bj600800/qPacking-esm/README.md

 ```

 **Directory function:**
-- checkpoints: Contains the checkpoints for the model.
 - data: Contains the data files.
 - experiments: different experimental configurations for experiment management and reproducibility.
 - logs: Contains the logs for the experiments.